ehsan20e20e/SquareRR_AOPS/README.md

 #### Instructions
 The following guidelines provide detailed instructions for setting up and running a copy of the project on your local machine, thus enabling you to perform testing and development activities.
 These instructions are tailored to ensure accuracy and completeness when executing the project setup process.
 Consequently, we recommend that you adhere to them meticulously.
 ## Prerequisites
 It is imperative to have MATLAB installed on your system to execute the MATLAB and Python code.
 Specifically, for this code, we utilized MATLAB version R2023a, Python version 3.7.13, and Spyder version 5.1.5 within Anaconda version 4.14.0.
-The project can be completed without these programs; however, the ability to compare speed and generate data will be limited without the installation of MATLAB and Python. https://github.com/ehsan20e20e/SquareRR_AOPS/releases
+The project can be completed without these programs; however, the ability to compare speed and generate data will be limited without installing MATLAB and Python. https://github.com/ehsan20e20e/SquareRR_AOPS/releases

 ## Geting_started